Tuesday, March 11, 2025

 This is our weather forecast for this week, from Monday 3-10-25 to 3-17-25

 Hello Family and Friends, thank you once again for your encouragement.
-Here Is this past week’s weekly happening.
+Here Is this past week’s daily journal.

 Monday, March 3rd, 2025: father and son were off out for the day.
 I enjoyed my usual pottering.
 Not much went on here but Gregg returned with a gift from one of the bookstores they visited.
 He always says books find you, you don't find them.
 He saw this one on a display table and picked it up immediately, looked through it and knew I would love it.
 He was right.
 It's a new one by Amy Tan and all the art is her own.